NERSC/spack-infrastructure/docs/spack_training.rst

 User Environment
 -----------------

-Spack builds can be sensitive to your user environment and any configuration setup in your `shell startup <https://docs.nersc.gov/environment/shell_startup/>`_, we recommend you review your startup configuration files.
+Spack builds can be sensitive to your user environment and any configuration setup in your `shell startup files<https://docs.nersc.gov/environment/shell_startup/>`_.
+We recommend you review your startup configuration files.
 Some things to look out for are the following:

-1. Loading or unloading of any modules.
+1. Loading or unloading of any modules
-2. Activating a Python or Conda environment.
+2. Activating a Python or Conda environment
-3. Any user environment variables such as ``$PATH``.
+3. Any user environment variables such as ``$PATH``

 .. note::
    We have seen that purging modules (`module purge`) can alter Spack builds and cause most of the Cray programming environment to be removed.
 For more details see `spack/#27124 <https://github.com/spack/spack/issues/27124>`_.

-When performing Spack builds, we encourage using the startup modules that are loaded by default.
+When performing Spack builds, we encourage using the default modules that are loaded by default.
 This should look at follows:

 .. code-block:: console